ColdStormy/homepage/README.md

 This my own website which contains a quick introduction to my work profile, a gallery for my photos and showcasing/blogging personal projects I have.
 WIP partially 🙂

 Note, I am a CPP programmer.
-I up to no experience with a full web stack and some code here may be a little sloppy.
+I have up to no experience with a full web stack and some code here may be a little sloppy.
 I'm trying my best 💪

 ## 🏗️ Tech Stack